garrandall/popular-music-data/tracks/how-does-it-feel-to-be-back-daryl-hall-john-oates.md

 In the right kind of place, in a time of need
 I could pick up the phone, but the talk ain't cheap
-I pick up on the thoughts that you're sending to me And i wait for the day I hear you saying to me
+I pick up on the thoughts that you're sending to me And I wait for the day I hear you saying to me
 How does it feel to be back in my arms again